 As the energy landscape changes to one that accounts for the growing threat of climate change, “the combined effects of high infrastructure costs, over-production and substantial shifts in the energy market have permanently weakened the oil and gas industry’s revenues and profitability,” according to a recent report.

-The industry has certainly contributed significantly to our revenues over the years, but our children, our classrooms, and our communities deserve more funding reliability.
-Lawmakers cannot wait for these revenues to dissipate, and instead need to be forward-thinking in replacing these revenues with fair and stable sources.
+The industry has certainly contributed significantly to our revenues over the years, but our children, our classrooms, and our communities deserve more sustainable funding.
+Lawmakers cannot wait for these revenues to dissipate, and instead need to be forward-thinking in replacing these revenues with fair and stable sources now.